 DU Admission Process for ECA Quota 2025-26

-Candidates should know that they can get admission to Delhi University (DU) under Extra Curricular Activities (ECA) quota.
-All DU colleges need to offer seats for admissions under the ECA quota.
-Every year, under the ECA quota (subject-wise), each DU college offers not more than 5 per cent of seats.
+Candidates should be aware that they can secure admission to the University of Delhi (DU) under the Extra-Curricular Activities (ECA) quota.
+All DU colleges are required to offer seats for admissions under the ECA quota.
+Every year, under the ECA quota (subject-wise), each DU college offers not more than 5% of seats.
 Read this Shiksha article to learn more about the list of activities included, steps to apply, trial dates and more.

 Delhi University's admission process for UG courses starts after the results are out for candidates who wish to get admission to UG and PG courses at Delhi University.
-To get admission at Delhi University candidates need to go through (the Common University Entrance Test (CUET).
+To secure admission to the University of Delhi, candidates must pass the Common University Entrance Test (CUET).
 Students need to register on the Delhi University CSAS portal who want to appear in the CUET exam to get admission to the UG and PG courses.
-Also, under the Extra Curricular Activities (ECA) quota candidates can get admission to Delhi University (DU).
-Candidates should know that all the Delhi University colleges offer seats for admissions under the ECA quota.
-Every year, each DU college offers not more than 5 per cent of seats under the ECA quota (subject-wise).
+Additionally, under the Extra-Curricular Activities (ECA) quota, candidates can secure admission to the University of Delhi (DU).
+Candidates should be aware that all Delhi University colleges offer seats for admissions under the ECA quota.
+Every year, each DU college offers not more than 5% of seats under the ECA quota (subject-wise).

-DU colleges notify the actual number of seats available on their official website for admission under ECA Quota (Supernumerary).
-Apart from this, every Delhi University college has to mention the requirement for different ECA categories on their official site as well as the website of the University well in advance.
+DU colleges notify the actual number of seats available on their official website for admission under the ECA Quota (Supernumerary).
+Apart from this, every Delhi University college must mention the requirements for different ECA categories on their official website as well as the University's website, well in advance.
 Candidates need to take part in trials, who apply for admission under the ECA quota.
-Students should know that dates for preliminary as well as final trials will be displayed on Delhi University’s official website.
+Students should be aware that dates for both preliminary and final trials will be posted on the University of Delhi’s official website.

 The guidelines that candidates must be aware of to secure admission under the ECA quota in the University of Delhi’s colleges are cited below: